443SSL/CSCE436Final/index.md

 - Week of 29th March: Initial planning and ordering of materials.
 - Week of 5th April: Building the prototype
 - Week of 12th April: Coding the prototype if necessary
-- Week of 19th April: Testing the prototype and recording the video/time-lapse in Zachry
+- Week of 19th April: Testing the prototype and recording the video
 - Week of 26th April: Finalizing website, videos, photos, description of system processes and final presentation